Make Your Home With Energy Efficient Windows

 - Fixed: The panes don’t open and if they are properly installed, they become airtight due to which, they are not suitable for places that need ventilation.

 - Hopper: Open inward and are hinged at the bottom.
-The sash is also closed when it is pressed against the window frame i.e. it works like casement and awning.
+The sash is also closed when it is pressed against the window frame i.e. it works like a casement and awning.

-- Single-hung and Double-hung: In double-hung windows, both sashes will slide vertically whereas in single-hung, the upper sash is fixed and lower sash will slide upward.
+- Single-hung and Double-hung: In double-hung windows, both sashes will slide vertically whereas in single-hung, the upper sash is fixed and the lower sash will slide upward.
 Because they slide, there are higher chances of air leakage.

-Once you have selected the type of energy efficient windows, you should be thinking of which contractor to hire for their installation.
+Once you have selected the type of energy-efficient windows, you should be thinking of which contractor to hire for their installation.